 The Saanich couple who discovered a historic oil spill on their Goward Road property in 2016 have since run out of money to deal with it and are awaiting the 2019 court date for the lawsuit they’ve filed against the former owners.

 The hope for Cathy and Peter Blazkow is they will win back much of the money they’ve spent, so they can continue remediating the soil.
-Until then the Blazkows are $300,000 deep into remediation costs to deal with about 800 tonnes of contaminated soil which they uncovered on the property.
+Until then the Blazkows are already $300,000 deep into remediation costs to deal with about 800 tonnes of contaminated soil which they uncovered on the property.
+When all is said and done it is estimated to cost them an additional $400,000 for a total of at least $700,000, not including lawyer fess or an estimated $25,000 to pay for the final inspection, Cathy said.
 And now they’re out of money, the soil remains, and the garage they were trying to build when they discovered the oil is nothing but a foundation.

-“We spent all of our money, we had to sell our family house from Gordon Head [which we were renting out], I also had an inheritance from my aunt but that money is now gone,” Cathy said.
+“We spent all of our money, we had to sell our family house in Gordon Head [which we were renting out].
+I also had an inheritance from my aunt but that money is now gone,” Cathy said.

 What they thought was going to be their pristine retirement property in the rich forests of the Prospect Lake area has been nothing of the sort.